royaloakonshore/simplified/docs/00-product-requirements.md

 This document outlines the requirements for a simplified, multi-tenant ERP-style SaaS application targeting small businesses.
 The system integrates Invoicing, Inventory Management (including Bill of Materials), Order Processing (acting as Quotes/Work Orders), Production Workflows, and Customer Registry.

 **Current Context & Progress:**
 The application has foundational modules for Invoicing, Orders, Inventory, Customers, and basic Settings/User Management.
 Key features like Finvoice export (partially integrated), order-to-invoice flow, and BOM-driven inventory deduction for production are implemented.
 Recent efforts focused on stabilizing the build, resolving numerous type errors across the codebase, and ensuring correct VAT handling.
 Specifically, `InventoryItem.defaultVatRatePercent` is now correctly used, with a fallback to a company-level default VAT rate, when creating invoice line items from an order.
 The settings page is more robust, handling cases where company settings might not yet exist.
 SKU handling in orders is now correct.
 The UI uses shadcn/ui components and a Next.js App Router structure.
-Authentication is handled by NextAuth.
-The build is currently passing after extensive debugging.
-Type errors in `src/lib/api/routers/invoice.ts` have been resolved.
+Authentication is handled by NextAuth. **The `InventoryItem` model and related forms/APIs have been enhanced with `leadTimeDays`, `vendorSku`, `vendorItemName`, and a directly editable `quantityOnHand` field, which correctly generates adjustment transactions.** The build is currently passing after extensive debugging.
+Type errors in `src/lib/api/routers/invoice.ts` and `src/lib/api/routers/inventory.ts` have been resolved.
 The immediate next steps involve proceeding with broader feature enhancements and UI completion as outlined.

 ## 2. Goals